-Ilse Scott focuses her practice on complex litigation and intellectual property matters that involve trade secrets, trademark, copyright, unfair competition, contractual disputes, and business torts.
-With more than a decade of litigation experience, she advises and litigates on behalf of clients to protect their intellectual property rights and defend their interests in high-stakes litigation.
-She has significant experience prosecuting and defending complaints involving trade secrets, copyrights, and trademarks, including proceedings before the Trademark Trial and Appeal Board, and representation before the International Trade Commission.
+Ilse Scott focuses her practice on complex litigation and intellectual property matters that involve trade secrets, trademark, copyright, unfair competition, contractual disputes and business torts.
+With over fifteen years of litigation experience, she advises and litigates on behalf of clients to protect their intellectual property rights and defend their interests in high-stakes litigation.
+She has significant experience prosecuting and defending complaints involving trade secrets, copyrights and trademarks, including proceedings before the Trademark Trial and Appeal Board and representation before the International Trade Commission.

 Breach of Contract Defense.
 A Californian publisher and distributor of entertainment software games was sued in Florida for breach of contract.
 Ilse filed a motion to dismiss the lawsuit for lack of jurisdiction.
 With the pending threat of dismissal, Ilse was able to settle the case favorably for the client in an early mediation.

 Copyright Infringement.
 Defended a claim of copyright infringement and related state-law claims.
 Plaintiff was a competitor of the defendant and alleged that certain content on the client’s business website had been copied from the plaintiff’s copyrighted website.
 After early successes in defense motion practice, the case was ultimately dismissed.

 Breach of Contract.
 Successfully defended a major computer hardware manufacturer against breach of contract allegations with consequential damages exceeding $45 million, including attorneys’ fees, arising out of a multi-million dollar transaction in San Jose, California, in a six-week binding arbitration before JAMS.